IACR/conference-template/README.md

 Asiacrypt, CHES, FSE, PKC, RWC, and TCC).
 If you are doing some other conference, then [see below](#advanced-other-conferences).

 This is a complete rewrite of the IACR conference template.
 The previous version of this template was written in javascript and Bootstrap 3, but this one is written mostly in php and Bootstrap 4.
 You should not mix the old version with the new version, because they are incompatible.
 The old template has been deprecated and you should not copy the pages from an old conference.
-That version has been abandoned and there will be no futher updates.
+That version has been abandoned and there will be no further updates.

 You do not need to know bootstrap, because most pages already contain the bootstrap DOM structure that is needed, and you can cut and paste from other pages if you see something you like (e.g., a card).
 The most basic things are handled for you, and you simply need to edit the content in the &lt;main&gt; element of a page.
 If you find that you can't understand something, the [documentation for